ameasere/Polaris/README.md

 * Configuration, deployment and management of HSMs.
 * Multiple HSMs can be managed at once.
-* Accounts managed by Polaris, can be used to log into the HSMs.
+* Accounts managed by Polaris can be used to log into the HSMs.
-* NFC support for logging into HSMs in administator mode.
+* NFC support for logging into HSMs in administrator mode.

 ## How To Use